Nuclear weapons and Israel: Standoff between Israel and United States

+Despite requests from open-government activists, subsequent U.S. presidents have respected Israel's request not to disclose any information about its possession of nuclear weapons, and federal employees with security clearances are prohibited from doing so.

 British and Norwegian aid

 Top secret British documents obtained by BBC Newsnight show that Britain made hundreds of secret shipments of restricted materials to Israel in the 1950s and 1960s.
 These included specialist chemicals for reprocessing and samples of fissile material—uranium-235 in 1959, and plutonium in 1966, as well as highly enriched lithium-6, which is used to boost fission bombs and fuel hydrogen bombs.
 The investigation also showed that Britain shipped 20 tons of heavy water directly to Israel in 1959 and 1960 to start up the Dimona reactor.
 The transaction was made through a Norwegian front company called Noratom, which took a 2% commission on the transaction.

 Britain was challenged about the heavy water deal at the International Atomic Energy Agency after it was exposed on Newsnight in 2005.
-British Foreign Minister Kim Howells claimed this was a sale to Norway.
+British foreign minister Kim Howells claimed this was a sale to Norway.
 But a former British intelligence officer who investigated the deal at the time confirmed that this was really a sale to Israel and the Noratom contract was just a charade.
 The Foreign Office finally admitted in March 2006 that Britain knew the destination was Israel all along.
 Israel admits running the Dimona reactor with Norway's heavy water since 1963.
 French engineers who helped build Dimona say the Israelis were expert operators, so only a relatively small portion of the water was lost during the years since the reactor was first put into operation.